KostayShutko/Manufacturing/README.md

 </div>

-- `Materials Warehouse Microservice`: It's used for
-- `Products Warehouse Microservice`: It's used for
-- `Transportations Microservice`: It's used for
-- `Processing Machines Microservice`: It's used for
-- `Workflow Orchestrator Microservice`: It's used for
+`Materials Warehouse Microservice` - It's used for `Products Warehouse Microservice` - It's used for `Transportations Microservice` - It's used for `Processing Machines Microservice` - It's used for `Workflow Orchestrator Microservice` - It's used for